Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Introduction

 \section{Introduction}

-The analysis of fine-grained software development logs provides information about the development process at a higher level of detail compared to the analysis of VCS snapshots~\cite{negara2012dangerous}.
+The analysis of fine-grained software development logs provides information about the development process at a higher level of detail compared to the analysis of version control system (VCS) snapshots~\cite{negara2012dangerous}.
 In the last several decades, software engineering research has employed development logs to study, for example, program security~\cite{ko1997execution}, performance~\cite{syer2013leveraging}, and code completion~\cite{bibaev2022all}.
-In particular, \textit{fine-grained execution logs} that save the information about various activities during the code writing process~\cite{lyulina2021tasktracker} have opened up the possibility of studying developer behavior, \textit{e.g.}, how the IDE affects developers with ADHD~\cite{kasatskii2023effect}.
+In particular, \textit{fine-grained execution logs} that save the information about various activities during the code writing process~\cite{lyulina2021tasktracker} have opened up the possibility of studying developer behavior, \textit{e.g.}, how the integrated development environment (IDE) affects developers with ADHD~\cite{kasatskii2023effect}.

-When it comes to computational notebooks, however, there are no studies or datasets on their fine-grained evolution or execution during development time.
+When it comes to computational notebooks, however, there are almost no studies or datasets on their fine-grained evolution or execution during development time.
 For this reason, most of the studies analyze computational notebooks using examples downloaded from public version control systems.
 For example, Pimentel et al.~\cite{pimentel2021understanding} show that a significant portion of notebooks are not reproducible due to incorrect cell ordering.
 Grotov et al.~\cite{grotov2022large} compare notebooks to Python scripts and find that notebooks generally have lower code quality.
 Yet, having fine-grained data on notebook development and evolution is critical, because notebooks represent an alternative paradigm of literate programming~\cite{knuth1984literate} that possesses unique execution characteristics.
-The closest study to the analysis of fine-grained logs is the work of Raghunandan et al.~\cite{raghunandan2023code}, where the authors examine multiple historical versions of the same notebook from VCS and demonstrate that notebooks can change drastically between versions.
-While this study already examines the development history, it relies on VCS data, which does not provide sufficient insight into how people who implement these notebooks behave within the medium, making it difficult to effectively understand and support their work process.
+This was brought forward by the analysis of fine-grained VCS logs in the work of Raghunandan et al.~\cite{raghunandan2023code}, where the authors examine multiple historical versions of the same notebook from version control systems and demonstrate that notebooks can change drastically between versions.

+One study based on truly fine-grained logs is the work of Chen et al.~\cite{chen2025towards}, which explores execution logs in Jupyter Notebooks.
+The authors analyze notebook executions to identify the types of errors made by data science practitioners.
+The fine-grained resolution of these logs allowed them to examine the specific strategies users employ to fix errors and to suggest ways to improve automated program repair.